Julian Gloag

-Julian Gloag (born 2 July 1930) is an English novelist and screenwriter.
-He is the author of eleven novels, the best known of which is his first, Our Mother’s House (1963), which was made into a film of the same name starring Dirk Bogarde.
+Julian Gloag (2 July 1930 – 12 September 2023) was an English novelist.
+He was the author of eleven novels, the best known of which is his first, Our Mother’s House (1963), which was made into a film of the same name starring Dirk Bogarde.

 Gloag was born in London, where he was largely brought up.
 He attended Magdalene College, Cambridge, and then emigrated to the United States before settling in France.
-Though his literary reputation has declined somewhat in Britain, he remains popular in France, where he has lived much of his life, and there most of his work is available in translation from Gallimard.
+Though his literary reputation has declined somewhat in Britain, he remains popular in France, where he lived much of his life, and there most of his work is available in translation from Gallimard.
+He was elected a Fellow of the Royal Society of Literature in 1970.

+Gloag died in Provins on 12 September 2023, at the age of 93.

 Our Mother's House

 Synopsis

 The story concerns the seven Hook children, who decide not to report their mother's death for fear of being separated and sent to an orphanage.
 Instead they bury her in the back garden, pretending to the outside world that she is ill and confined to her room.
 Their problems begin when curious officials make inquiries, and well-meaning neighbours offer assistance.
 The children have begun quarrelling when an enigmatic stranger appears, claiming to be their father.